-The examples in this report of law, policy, and doctrine protecting schools and universities from military use should encourage more governments and non-state groups to adopt their own concrete measures to protect students, educators, and the institutions in which they study.
+The examples in this report should encourage more governments and non-state groups to adopt their own concrete measures to protect students, educators, and the institutions in which they study.

-Since 2007, the military use of schools or universities has been documented in at least 29 countries with armed conflict or insecurity, according to the Global Coalition to Protect Education from Attack, of which Human Rights Watch is a member.
+Since 2014, the military use of schools or universities has been documented in at least 30 countries with armed conflict or insecurity, according to the Global Coalition to Protect Education from Attack, of which Human Rights Watch is a member.
 That number represents the majority of countries experiencing armed conflict during the past decade.
 Examples can be found in Africa, the Americas, Asia, Europe, and the Middle East.
 The military use of schools is therefore a global problem, needing international attention and response.